 - Plan and implement active and passive programs that align with the community program model

-- Manage a programming budget
+- Demonstrate fiscal responsibility with programming budget

 - Assess resident’s programmatic needs and addresses them accordingly